A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 Model 2: The Patreon First Model

 Real UK example: Singer/Songwriter.
-Still on Spotify, with about 300 monthly listeners, earning £1 a month.
+She’s technically on Spotify, but “on” means about 300 monthly listeners and roughly a quid a month in actual money.
 But the primary income?
 Patreon with 180 subscribers spread across three tiers. £3/month tier (90 subscribers) gets early access to singles before general release. £8/month tier (70 subscribers) gets monthly exclusive acoustic tracks plus access to the Discord server. £15/month tier (20 subscribers), and this is quite clever, gets quarterly house concerts in London.
 Basically, intimate living room gigs.

 Patreon revenue: £1,200 monthly.
 That’s £1,104 after Patreon’s fee, and £13,248 per year.
 From 180 people.
 Compare that to needing millions of Spotify streams for any amount of equivalent income.